pulkitent/sahaj-hotel-automation-assignment/README.md

 4. Tried to have readable methods & variables naming so as to clear the intention (4 rules of simple design).
 Although in doing that some names got big :P

-5. Tried to have logical and good number of commits
+5. Tried to have small & logical commits

 6. Tried to avoid code duplication by refactoring/reusing duplicate code (DRY) but still code duplication can be improved if given more time